relientm96/docker-workshop-sample/README.md

     - `-it` runs the container in interactive mode.
     - `<your_custom_image_name>` tells docker which image to run.

-## Notes
+## Some helpful commands

-Take note of the following keywords from the [documentation](https://docs.docker.com/engine/reference/builder/).
+Take note of the following Dockerfile commands from the [documentation](https://docs.docker.com/engine/reference/builder/).

 - `FROM`: Telling Docker which base image to use.